 Frying-pan version (richer, more flavoursome):

 Follow steps 1-2 then heat a frying pan or heavy bottomed saucepan on a medium heat.

 Add a teaspoon of virgin coconut oil, avocado oil or extra virgin olive oil and a splash of water (around 1 tbs).
 Cook for 3-4 minutes, stirring often (otherwise it sticks and burns).
 If its too dry and is catching add a little more water.

 Why this is amazing for you:

 The advantage of cauliflower over rice is cauliflower doesn’t flood your body with more carbohydrates than you need.
 Carbohydrates are foods made up mostly of sugars.
 Potatoes, grains (even wholegrains!), fruit juices, certain fruits and of course sugar and honey are all high carbohydrate foods.
 Switching to a moderate or low carbohydrate eating style is particularly useful if you want to resolve digestive problems or skin issues.
 High carbohydrate eating styles make every health condition worse.
 Reducing your carbohydrate foods can even slow or stop hair loss.
 A good guideline for a moderate carbohydrate diet is for bread, potatoes, rice or pasta to make up no more than ¼ of your plate at lunch and your evening meal.
 Cauliflower is not high in carbohydrates so makes a brilliant substitute for the normal potatoes or rice.

 Cauliflower contains sulforaphane and indole-3-carbinol, which help reduce excessive oestrogens in your body.
 Research proves these have activity against prostate, breast and other hormone driven cancers.
-Di-indolyl-methane (DIM) in cauliflower is anti-bacterial, anti viral and helps balance your immune system.
-That means less chance of infections and allergies like asthma, hayfever and hives.
+Di-indolyl-methane (DIM) in cauliflower and broccoli is anti-bacterial, anti viral and helps balance your immune system.